-MOV A, PLLCON

-JNB ACC.6, WAITFORLOCK
+MOV A, PLLCON JNB ACC.6, WAITFORLOCK

 If the crystal has been powered down during power-down, there is an additional delay associated with the startup of the crystal oscillator before the PLL can lock.
-32 kHz crystals are inherently slow to oscillate, typically taking about 150 ms. Once again, during this time before lock, code will execute but the exact frequency of the clock cannot be guaranteed.
-Again for any timing sensitive operations, it is recommended to wait for lock using the lock bit in PLLCON as shown above.
+32 kHz crystals are inherently slow to oscillate, typically taking about 150 ms. Once again, during this time before lock, code will execute, but the exact frequency of the clock cannot be guaranteed.
+Again for any timing sensitive operations, it is recommended to wait for lock using the lock bit in PLLCON, as shown in the code above.